addtt/boiler-pytorch/README.md

 ## Usage example/template

 There's a usage example that can be useful as template.
 It's a basic VAE for MNIST quickly hacked together.
-The example files/folders are:
+The example files are:
 - `example.py`
 - `example_evaluate.py`
+- `experiments/mnist_experiment/data.py`
-- `models/`
+- `experiments/mnist_experiment/experiment_manager.py`
-- `experiments/`
+- `models/mnist_vae.py`

 Install requirements and run the example: